-The University of Central Florida College of Medicine will be the nation's premier 21st century college of medicine - a national leader in education, research, and patient care, recognized for supporting and empowering its students and faculty to realize their passion for discovery, healing, health, and life, and for its ability to create partnerships to transform medical education and health care.
+The University of Central Florida College of Medicine aspires to be the nation's premier 21st century college of medicine.

+The UCF College of Medicine will be a national leader in education, research, and patient care, recognized for supporting and empowering its students and faculty to realize their passion for discovery, healing, health, and life, and for its ability to create partnerships to transform medical education, health care, and research.